maticnetwork/whitepaper/README.md

 1. End Users
 2. DApp developers : Developers are expected to use The Matic Network to scale their applications and provide a better UI/UX to their end users
 3. Stakers : Stakers will play a very important role in the Matic Network.
 They validate the transactions and propose checkpoints on the mainchain using PoS consensus mechanism with a ⅔ majority.
-They also choose Delegates amongst themselves, who satisfy a certain criteria, to act as block producers.
+They also choose Block Producers amongst themselves, who satisfy a certain criteria, to produce blocks on the sidechains.
-4. Delegates : These are block producers chosen by Stakers who in turn enable faster blockchain generation times.
-They have to provide a stake to be nominated as delegates.
+4. Block Producers : These are block producers chosen by Stakers who in turn enable faster blockchain generation times.
+They have to provide a significant stake to be nominated.

 ## Consensus {#con}

-The Matic Network uses a dual strategy of Proof of Stake at the checkpointing layer and Delegates at the block producer layer to achieve faster blocktimes while ensuring a **high degree of decentralization by achieving finality on the main chains using the checkpoints and fraud proof mechanisms.**
+The Matic Network uses a dual strategy of Proof of Stake at the checkpointing layer and Block Producers at the block producer layer to achieve faster blocktimes while ensuring a **high degree of decentralization by achieving finality on the main chains using the checkpoints and fraud proof mechanisms.**

 ![Matic checkpoints](matics.png)